felipecosta09/aws-modernization-with-cloud-one-fss/content/03_Automation/04_cloud_watch.md

 To view the scan result logs in CloudWatch Logs, go to your AWS account, in CloudFormation > your scanner stack > Resources > ScannerLogGroup link.
 The CloudWatch service appears with Log groups selected on the left.

-Under Log streams, click a log stream with a Last event time that is later than or equal to the time when you added the file to the S3 bucket to scan and expand the event message that starts with scanner result.
+Under Log streams, click a log stream with a Last event time that is later than or equal to the time when you added the file to the Amazon S3 bucket to scan and expand the event message that starts with scanner result.

 A JSON code block appears containing information about the scan.
 Specifically, it includes:

 * <b>timestamp</b>: A unique number that corresponds to the time when the scan occurred.
 * <b>sqs-message-id</b>: The unique ID of this event.
-* <b>file_url</b>: The URL to the scanned file in S3.
+* <b>file_url</b>: The URL to the scanned file in Amazon S3.
 * <b>scanner_status and scanner_status_message</b>

 This pairing has the following values: